Search element - Quick search bar

 Can breastfeeding women have the COVID-19 vaccine?

 The World Health Organization (WHO) has recommended that breastfeeding women be vaccinated against COVID-19 whenever they are part of a group of people for whom vaccination is recommended.
 The WHO also recommends that women continue breastfeeding after vaccination.
-Each individual breastfeeding woman should consult with their doctor about receiving a COVID-19 vaccine.

 COVID-19